eclipse-adore/adore/CONTRIBUTING.md

 6. Ensure you have signed the Eclipse Contributor Agreement (ECA); PRs from contributors without a signed ECA will not be merged.

 ### Code Style & Quality
-- Adhere to the repository’s formatting and style rules.
+- Adhere to the repository's formatting and style rules.
   - **C++**: follow `.clang-format`
   - **Python / Shell**: match formatting of existing code
   - Maintain clean, readable commit history
 - If applicable, ensure tests are included or updated.
+- Large files exceeding the repository's size limit (defined in `adore.env`) will be rejected by commit hooks.

 ### Documentation
 - Add or update docs in the `documentation/technical_reference_manual` folder: